 Despite the fact that it seems like something this small would make reading the time more difficult, it’s actually not if you know how to read an analog clock.
 This is especially the case with retina display-equipped Macs, which have such a crisp display that viewing every pixel of the analog clock won’t be an issue and mixing up the hour and minute hands is unlikely.

-Although an analog clock isn’t for everybody, if you do enjoy analog clocks, this is a cool little feature baked into the Mac operating system that anyone can enable with the click of a button.
+Although an analog clock isn’t for everybody, if you do enjoy analog clocks, this is a cool little feature baked into the Mac operating system that anyone can enable with a few clicks.

 Do you prefer the digital time format or the analog time format?
 Share in the comments!